CTUCC Fall Boundary Training

 Like any other organization, a church may face challenges generated by people behaving badly.
 In this workshop, we will address two of the most difficult of these challenges, bullying and triangulation, with tips on what to do.

-I Just Got Friended – Virtual Safe Church Boundaries
+I Just Got Friended – Church Boundaries in a Digital Age

 “So then the Lord Jesus, after he had spoken to them, was taken up into heaven and sat down at the…hand of God.”(Mark 16:19, NRSV) Now that’s a spectacular departure!
 For authorized ministers who are merely mortal, however, leaving a church involves much more forethought and preparation.
 Whether leaving to assume another calling, changing careers, or deciding it’s time to retire, there are certain critical issues which should be considered, such as: timing of the departure, emotional consequences, impact on family and church members, and honoring the minister’s code of ethics.
 In this workshop, we won’t discover the secret to ascending into heaven to sit at the hand of God, but we will learn what it takes to leave well.
-Facilitators: Rev. Chuck Ericson, Eastern Region Interim Regional Minister with several clergy who have left their churches well.
+Trainer: Chuck Ericson, Eastern Region Interim Regional Minister

 Contact your Association Registrar to determine if you need to take Boundary Training